Wade Dutton

 Wade Dutton (born 23 September 1986) is an Australian professional baseball utility player for the Brisbane Bandits of the Australian Baseball League.

 Career

 Dutton played alongside his brother Brad Dutton in the Queensland Rams, debuting in the 2008 Claxton Shield before the inaugural Australian Baseball League season when they began playing for the Brisbane Bandits.
-Following the 2011–12 season, he was left off the roster, but continued playing in the Greater Brisbane League for Redcliffe Padres, Ipswich Musketeers and Pine Rivers Rapids.
+Following the 2011–12 season, he was left off the roster due to injury, but continued playing in the Greater Brisbane League for Redcliffe Padres, Ipswich Musketeers and Pine Rivers Rapids.